albionlawrence/fluid_lectures/Book/_build/html/_sources/chapter3/surface_gravity_waves.md

 There are two obvious limits here.
 In the first, $k h \gg 1$, corresponding to wavelengths much shorter than the fluid depth.
 This is a "deep water" limit and in this case $\omega^2 = g k$, so that $v_p = \sqrt{\frac{g}{k}}$ and $v_g = \frac{1}{2} \sqrt{\frac{g}{k}}$.
 So long-wavelength modes propagate more qucly than short-wavelength modes.
-We can see this in the atmosphere in the satellite picture of teh Tonga explosion that we saw earlier.
+We can see this in the atmosphere in the satellite picture of the Tonga explosion that we saw earlier.

 Another limit is "shallow water", in which $kh \ll 1$, so the wavelength is long compared to the height.
 This is often an important limit in both the linear and nonlinear problem, in part as planetary fluids have important motion on scales larger